 White Paper

-Influence of measurement on the measure
+Beyond Big Data

 By Darrell Pratt, Architecture Leader, GBS

 Introduction

 Not just hadoop and smart data, predicitive analytics.

 Problem Overview

 Nielsen produces consumer insights by measuring what people buy and what people watch.
 At its core, these insights provide marketers with a view into the effectiveness of their marketing influence on consumers.
 Over the decades, Nielsen has evolved its measurement system to address the increasing complexity of this ecosystem and meet the increasing demand for accuracy of insights.
 Since a fundamental building block of our measurement system is the observation of influence in a sample or population, observer effect poses a principal challenge to the accuracy of our measurement.